AdiCahyaSaputra/p2p/README.md

 node --watch .\index.js
 ```

-If you are on linux mechine i know you can figure out on your on 😋
+If you are on linux machine i know you can figure out on your on 😋

 [references](https://www.youtube.com/watch?v=Yy7c-j681BA)